ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Before beginning the preparation step, Aggregators are required to perform the following checks:

-1. Check that the decrypted input share can be decoded.
+1. Check that the input share can be decoded as specified by the VDAF.
 If not, the input share MUST be marked as invalid with the error `unrecognized_message`.

 1. Check if the report is too far into the future.
 Implementors can provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 If a report is rejected for this reason, the Aggregator SHOULD mark the input share as invalid with the error `report_too_early`.

-1. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task_expired".
+1. Check if the report's timestamp has passed the task's `task_expiration` time.
+   If so, the Aggregator MAY mark the input share as invalid with the error "task_expired".

 1. Check if the PlaintextInputShare contains unrecognized extensions.
-If so, then the Aggregator MUST mark the input share as invalid with error "unrecognized_message".
+If so, the Aggregator MUST mark the input share as invalid with error "unrecognized_message".

-1. Check if the ExtensionType of any two extensions in PlaintextInputShare is the same.
-If so, then the Aggregator MUST mark the input share as invalid with error "unrecognized_message".
+1. Check if the ExtensionType of any two extensions in PlaintextInputShare are the same.
+If so, the Aggregator MUST mark the input share as invalid with error "unrecognized_message".

 1. Check if the report may still be aggregated with the current aggregation parameter.
 This can be done by looking up all aggregation parameters